Explore the suite.

 Eileen is right.
 The front desk does carry a lot of weight.
 Here are five characteristics of a good front desk officer:

-At the front desk, it is important to have a person who is genuinely good natured.
-You do not want someone who puts on a fake smile or fakes their happiness.
-People can spot that from a mile way.
-Rather, you want someone who has an authentic smile on their face and greets those who come to your clinic with a pleasant attitude.
+At the front desk, it is important to have a person who is genuinely good-natured—not someone with a fake smile.
+Patients can spot that from a mile away.
+Rather, you want someone who is authentic and greets patients who come to your clinic with a pleasant attitude.
 Front office staff cannot allow personal troubles to plague them.
 They have to be able to keep their private life private and not let any personal drama affect the way they treat patients.

 The front desk takes a certain amount of care.
 Contrary to what some people may think, this is not the place where you hire “cheap” labor.
 A lack of attention to detail can cause a wealth of problems when it comes to submitting claims (wrong insurance information) or taking care of injured employees (workers’ compensation protocols).

-As with attention to detail, the optimal front desk person must also be an excellent multitasker.
+The optimal front desk person must also be an excellent multitasker.
 There will be days where phones are ringing, multiple patients need attention, and a nurse from the back needs an important piece of information.
 Prioritizing and managing the demands of all these people is often frustrating and overwhelming.
 However, they all need to be taken care of in an efficient manner.
-The front office staff should not look like they are out of control and ready to melt down.
-Having someone who can juggle a handful of tasks, while remaining calm, is the ideal person for your clinic.
+Someone who can juggle a handful of tasks, while remaining calm (and happy), is the ideal person for your clinic.

-Being on the front line of the front office means you are the first and last face the patient sees.
-Moreover, you are the face that the patient sees the entire time they are in the waiting room.
-You are continually under their watchful eye.
-They see more of the clinic and staff than you realize and hear more than you think.
-So it is a good reminder to be mindful of your demeanor, tone of voice, and the conversations you have with other staff members.
-It is not just about maintaining HIPAA compliance, it is about the presentation of your business and conveying the right message to your patients.
+Being on the front line of the front office means being the first and last face the patient sees—and the face patients see the entire time they are in the waiting room.
+Always under watchful eyes, front desk staff see more of the clinic and staff than you realize and hear more than you think.
+They must be mindful of their demeanor, tone of voice, and the conversations they have with other staff members.
+It is not just about maintaining HIPAA compliance, it is about presenting your clinic positively and conveying the right message to your patients.

-In many ways, the receptionist is the silent conductor of the train.
-While many people probably think the physician is running the show, the receptionist can contribute to the success or failure of your clinic.
+In many ways, the front desk officer is the silent conductor of the train.
+While many people probably think the physician is running the show, the person in this role can contribute to the success or failure of your clinic.
 By coordinating and contributing to patient care, the front office staff can alert staff to significantly ill and injured patients that require immediate attention.
-They can promote good health practices by encouraging the use of masks and hand sanitizer during flu seasons.
-They can improve marketing efforts by alerting patients to new services being offered at the clinic that they may not be aware of.
-They can prevent client dissatisfaction by confirming protocols, orders, and particular information as it is provided.
-Even though much of this goes back to being detail oriented, this is more than just someone doing their job.
+They can promote good health practices by encouraging the use of masks and hand sanitizer.
+They can improve marketing efforts by alerting patients to new services being offered at the clinic.
+They can prevent client dissatisfaction by confirming protocols, orders, and good information as it is provided.
+Even though much of this goes back to being detail-oriented, it’s more than just someone doing the job.
 It is about looking for the ways a person’s job intersects with the rest of the clinical team and making the patient’s experience better.